 Introducing Niagara Falls

-By day or night, regardless of the season, the falls never fail to awe (14 million visitors annually can't be wrong!).
+Niagara is not the tallest of waterfalls (it ranks a lowly 50th) but in terms of sheer volume, there's nothing like it – more than a million bathtubs of water plummet downward every second.
+By day or night, regardless of season, the falls never fail to awe: 12 million visitors annually can't be wrong.
 Even in winter, when the flow is partially hidden and the edges freeze solid, the watery extravaganza is undiminished.
 Very occasionally the falls stop altogether.
 This first happened on Easter Sunday morning in 1848, when ice completely jammed the flow.
-Pious locals feared the end of the world was nigh…

-Piety, however, isn't something Niagara Falls strives for these days.
-It's been a saucy honeymoon destination ever since Napoléon's brother brought his bride here – tags like 'For newlyweds and nearly deads' and 'Viagra Falls' are apt.
-More recently, a crass morass of casinos, fast-food joints, sleazy motels, cheesy tourist attractions and sex shops has bloomed parasitically around the falls in the Clifton Hill area – a Little Las Vegas!
-Love it or loathe it, there's nowhere quite like Niagara Falls.
+Otherwise, Niagara might not be what you expect: the town feels like a tacky outdated amusement park.
+It has been a saucy honeymoon destination ever since Napoléon's brother brought his bride here – tags like 'For newlyweds and nearly deads' and 'Viagra Falls' are apt.
+A crass morass of casinos, sleazy motels, tourist traps and strip joints line Clifton Hill and Lundy's Lane – a Little Las Vegas!
+Love it or loathe it, there's nowhere quite like it.

 6-Day Ultimate East Coast Tour by Private Plane: New York City, Washington DC, Niagara Falls, Toronto & Pennsylvania Amish Country

 Looking to explore the best of the East Coast in affordable luxury?
 Fly on a private plane?
 Stay in four-star hotels?
 There’s no cheaper or more convenient way to tour America's East Coast highlights than on this six...